 You should have received a license file before running the setup or have a license server providing all necessary licenses.
-You need to specify the location of you license server you should have set up.
-The location of the license is set in the system environment variable "MSC LICENSE FILE".
+You need to specify the location of your license server you should have set up before.
+The location of the license is set in the system environment variable "MSC_LICENSE_FILE".
 On this page you can adapt the value of this variable.

 For all counted licenses you have to set the right value to connect to your MSC Licensing license server.
 This is typically something like 'portnumber@hostname'.
 If you already have specified this with a previous setup you will see in the 'Current value' field previously entered data.
 If that is correct, you do not have to change anything.
 If the 'Current value' is empty or wrong, type in the correct value for MSC_LICENSE_FILE.
-If you do not have an MSC Licensing license server running on your system please install MSC Licensing on your machine used as license server or on your nodelocked licensed machine.
+If you do not have an MSC Licensing license server running on your system or in your network please install MSC Licensing on your machine used as license server or on your nodelocked licensed machine.
 MSC Licensing is a separate program, so a separate download and setup is necessary.

 Only in this cases use the Browse... button to directly select the license file on your system.
-The path and the name of the license part must not contain special characters like; ,: Ä or ß, and must be shorter than 248 characters otherwise the license will not be found.
+The path and the name of the license file must not contain special characters like; ,: Ä or ß, and must be shorter than 248 characters otherwise the license will not be found.
 One of this special cases are Simufact Additive Trail Licenses that have been issued using on a simplified, web based process.
-They can be identified by the word uncounted in the license file license.dat.
+They can be identified by the word uncounted in the license file license dat.

-If the value is not set correctly, you won't be able to start any Simufact program.
+If the value of the environment variable MSC_LICENSE_FILE is not set correctly, you won't be able to start any Simufact program.
 If you're not sure what to do, consult your System Administrator.
-You can set the value also after the installation in the advanced system settings on your WindowsTM system.
+You can set the value also after the installation in the advanced system settings on your WindowsTM operating system, compare Appendix C. For more information about configuring and managing your licenses please see Appendix A at the end of this document.